Why communities are necessary for businesses?

-Members support one another, resulting in high ROI from community due to a lower cost of service.
+- Members support one another, resulting in high ROI from the community due to a lower cost of service.

 Community efforts give way for very real network effects: as the engagement grows, the community gets smarter, faster to respond, more globally available, and generates more value.

-increased loyalty when their members felt like they’re a creating a movement instead of just being a customer to the bike giant.
+- increased loyalty when their members felt like they’re creating a movement instead of just being a customer to the bike giant.

-Pinterest increased its odds of finding and maintaining product-market fit as it was constantly learning from its community members.
-This helped Pinterest adapt its product direction with their changing needs.
+- Pinterest increased its odds of finding and maintaining product-market fit as it was constantly learning from its community members.
+This helped Pinterest adapt its product direction with its changing needs.